 They’re hard to deal with because they’re so scary.
 How can you prove that a bodily sensation is wrong?
 How can you prove that lack of a bodily sensation has no meaning?
 How can you prove that you’re a good person?

 The OCD loves this lack of 100% certainty.
 If there’s a loophole, the OCD will find and use it.

 Exposure Response Prevention is the gold standard of OCD treatment and helps you address fears, rituals, feelings, and bodily sensations one level at a time.

 When you beat the OCD at one level, you can then progress to the next.
 You’ll need to learn new skills and strategies, but you’ll already have experience playing the game.

 Don’t try to conquer the game at level 10 right from the start.
 That’s a set up for failure.

 When you’re ready to tackle your OCD and beat it at its own game, give us a call.
-We know every nook and cranny of this video game.

 Before you go, make sure to check out Chapter 3: Why having someone else’s OCD wouldn’t make things easier.